 Correction.
 Few doctors are aware of this cause for anemia.
 As a result, most physicians make the mistake of giving supplemental iron for this condition, which may work a little, but makes the patient much worse in terms of overall health.
 Iron can boost the adrenals and make copper a little more available, reducing the anemia.
 However, iron is irritating to the intestines and iron overload is very common today.
 For more on this, read Chronic Acquired Iron Overload on this website.

-The correct treatment is to balance copper metabolism, which requires a hair mineral analysis in most cases and a complete Nutritional Balancing program (Wendy’s program is called Mineral Power).
+The correct treatment is to balance copper metabolism, which requires a hair mineral analysis in most cases and a complete Nutritional Balancing program (Wendy’s program is called Myers Detox Protocol).
 Then the anemia goes away by itself.

 COPPER AND INFECTIONS

 Infections, especially sinus and other fungal infections.
 Copper imbalance is also very much related to all fungal infections, in particular.
 These often include common sinus conditions that give few symptoms such as a stuffy nose or post-nasal drip in millions of people.
 Copper is also involved in acute and chronic candida albicans in the intestines and elsewhere.

 Copper is critical for aerobic metabolism, so a copper imbalances allows fungal organisms to thrive in the body and must be corrected to reduce these infections, in most cases.
 This is why some people simply cannot get rid of candida albicans or chronic yeast, parasitic infections, sinus infections and others.